-Keep in mind, however, that significant fluctuations in weight, as well as pregnancy, can affect breast shape & size.
-To keep your results looking their best, it’s important to maintain a stable weight, and we typically recommend that a patient wait until she is finished having children before breast lift surgery.
+Keep in mind that significant fluctuations in weight and pregnancy can affect breast shape & size.
+To keep your results looking their best, it’s important to maintain a stable weight.
+We also typically recommend that a patient wait until she is finished having children before breast lift surgery.

 Our plastic surgery consultations at the Parker Center are free, comprehensive, and last approximately one hour.
 During this time, you will:

 - Discuss with Dr. Parker your desires and expectations for breast lift surgery